lescanico/inbasketosis/reports/Project_Summary.md

 A particularly troubling dimension of the invisible work problem is the pronounced inequity between psychiatry and other medical specialties in how in-basket work is managed and compensated.
 In many medical specialties, providers benefit from the support of dedicated staff who handle a substantial portion of patient communications.
 Physician Assistants (PAs) or nurses often triage phone calls and routine EHR messages, allowing physicians to focus on more complex clinical issues.
 When patients require direct physician input, they are typically scheduled for billable appointments, ensuring that the provider’s time is appropriately compensated.
 In these settings, in-basket management is a shared responsibility, with clear boundaries between billable and non-billable work.

 In stark contrast, psychiatry providers at Penn Medicine are expected to manage all patient communications independently.
-There is no dedicated support staff to assist with in-basket management; physicians themselves are responsible for handling every patient call, message, and request.
-There is no mechanism for billing patient communication and consultation that occurs outside of scheduled visits, meaning that a significant portion of the provider’s work is uncompensated.
+No dedicated RN/PA inbox triage; no billable mechanism for asynchronous psychiatric advice at our site.
+Physicians themselves are responsible for handling every patient call, message, and request.
+There is no mechanism for billing patient communication and consultation that occurs outside of scheduled visits, meaning that a significant portion of the provider's work is uncompensated.
 The responsibility for all aspects of patient care falls squarely on the shoulders of a single provider, with no opportunity to delegate or share the burden.

 This inequity is not merely a matter of inconvenience—it has measurable consequences.
-Psychiatry providers are effectively performing the equivalent of 1.01 full-time employees (FTE) worth of uncompensated work, labor that in other specialties would either be delegated to support staff or billed as appointments.
+Psychiatry providers are effectively performing the equivalent of roughly eight FTE-years of uncompensated work, labor that in other specialties would either be delegated to support staff or billed as appointments.
 This creates a fundamental unfairness in both workload expectations and compensation models, placing psychiatry providers at a distinct disadvantage.

 ### 1.4 Specialty Inequity and System Impact